-When a doctor's visit is a guilt tripJanuary 15th, 2014 in Psychology & Psychiatry /
+When a doctor's visit is a guilt tripJanuary 15, 2014 in Medicine & Health / Psychology & Psychiatry

 Have you ever left a doctor's office feeling ashamed or guilty?
 Chances are one in two that you answered "yes," according to research from the University of California, San Diego.
 And what happened next?
 Perhaps you were motivated to make changes in an unhealthy behavior.
 Or, did you just lie to that doctor on subsequent visits?
 Avoid him or her?
 Maybe even terminate treatment entirely?